Angular limb deformity: Treatment

 Surgical correction may be used to treat significant angular limb deformity, usually carpal valgus, that is causing discomfort and impaired limb use.
 For younger patients with significant growth potential to the affected area remaining, a surgery involving cutting the ulna to release its hold on the radius is possible; this allows the radius to straighten and grow to normal length.
 For fully developed animals, a corrective osteotomy may be used to treat the condition.

 The animal's weight should be managed carefully to avoid exacerbating lameness or pain.
 In addition, activities that incur trauma upon the joint, such as jumping, should be discouraged.

 Aftercare and Prognosis

 Given that most forms of the condition are painless, prognosis is generally good.
 Depending on the procedure performed and severity of the deformity, aftercare treatment may require rest, daily monitoring of the limb, and repeat radiographs.

 Affected animals

 The condition is common in horses, often from perinatal factors such as premature birth or placentitis.
-More uncommonly, the condition may manifest in the fetlock or tarsus.
+Most commonly,the carpus is affected.
+Less commonly, the condition may manifest in the fetlock or tarsus.

 Dog breeds that have short, bowlegged limbs are most susceptible to the condition.
 Male dogs are more frequently affected than females.